RobotLocomotion/drake/doc/_pages/buildcop.md

 an infrastructure flake, run the build manually at HEAD.
 If it passes, you are definitely looking at an infrastructure flake, and no further action is required.
-If you believe the rate of a particular infrastructure flake has increased, alert Kitware by assigning a GitHub issue to both @BetsyMcPhail and
+If you believe the rate of a particular infrastructure flake has increased, alert Kitware by assigning a GitHub issue to `@BetsyMcPhail`.
-@jamiesnape.

 Note that "slow read" warnings during Bazel builds are due to the relative slowness of the remote storage used by the CI infrastructure when compared to